-Medical Director, Ambulatory Care and Population Health
+Medical Director, Ambulatory Care and Population Health, and Attending,

 In 2016, Dr. David Ferris was appointed Medical Director, Ambulatory Care and Population Health at BronxCare.
 His route or career pathway to this medical leadership position is certainly an interesting one.
 It dates back to 2004 when he first came to BronxCare as an Attending Physician in the Department of Medicine and its Division of Infectious Diseases.
 There, he cared for HIV/AIDS patients and was instrumental in building a treatment adherence program that helped them overcome their struggles to take the prescribed medications for controlling this disease.
 In 2011, Dr. Ferris continued to advance his career by accepting a leadership position at the Morningside Clinic and AIDS Services at St. Luke’s Roosevelt Hospital.
 As Medical Director, he was responsible for a multidisciplinary team of physicians involved in treatment and research.
 When St. Luke’s became part of the Mt.
 Sinai Healthcare System, Dr. Ferris took on an expanded role as Chairman of its Quality Improvement Committee.
 In this capacity, he was responsible for projects at six HIV clinics and four inpatient units.